Our Leadership Team

 Education: BS Industrial Engineering, Stanford University; MBA, Columbia University

-ESC Involvement: Elected to the Board January 2025.
-Member of DEIB Committee and since April, 2025 co-chair.
-Consulting Skills faculty.
-ESC Consultant since 2008.
+ESC Involvement: Board Member since January 2025, Member of Finance Committee, Co-chair of DEIB Committee since April 2025, Consulting Skills faculty, consultant since 2008

-Career Highlights: Leadership roles with global companies in manufacturing industries such as medical devices, pharmaceuticals and consumer products.
+Career Highlights: Ron has held leadership roles with global companies in manufacturing industries such as medical devices, pharmaceuticals and consumer products.
 CFO, Haemonetics Corp.; CFO and head of operations, Converse Inc.; CFO Europe, Middle East and Africa, Bristol-Myers Squibb Co.
 Focus on manufacturing and supply chain management, financial sustainability, operational effectiveness, information systems and turnarounds.

 Other Boards/Activities/Affiliations: Volunteer mentor with Boston YMCA Training, Inc. computer and office skills career training program for adults since 2008.
 Formerly member of YMCA Education and Training branch advisory board and partners council; board member, finance committee and chair of audit committee of the Arts and Business Council of Greater Boston; board member, treasurer, Morris County (NJ) Rehabilitation Center (Easter Seal).